electriccitizen/sparky_ai/README.md

   ],
 ```

-There is an [experimental script that automates these changes](https://github.com/electriccitizen/utils/blob/main/recipes/update-composer-for-recipes.sh) if you'd like to try it out.
+There is an [experimental script that automates these changes](https://github.com/electriccitizen/utils/blob/main/recipes/update-composer-for-recipes.sh) if you'd like to try it out (probably only useful if you'll be converting multiple sites or testing.)

 **Install recipe-unpack:**